Governance of the University of St Andrews

-The governance of the University of St Andrews is laid down in a series of Acts of Parliament (the Universities (Scotland) Acts) enacted between 1858 and 1966, and the Higher Education Governance (Scotland) Act 2016.
+Governance of the University of St Andrews is laid down in a series of Acts of Parliament (the Universities (Scotland) Acts) enacted between 1858 and 1966, and the Higher Education Governance (Scotland) Act 2016.

-In common with the other Ancient universities of Scotland, there are three bodies responsible for governance, as determined by the Universities (Scotland) Act 1858.
+In common with the other ancient universities of Scotland, there are three bodies responsible for governance, as determined by the Universities (Scotland) Act 1858.
 This Act created three bodies: the General Council, University Court and Academic Senate (Senatus Academicus).

 The General Council, chaired by the Chancellor, represents the interests of all staff and graduates of the University and has an advisory role, but the Principal and University Court are required to present an annual report to the General Council.
 The University Court, chaired by the Rector, is the de jure and de facto supreme governing body of the University with the authority to appoint the Principal, and the power to overrule the Senatus Academicus.
-The Senatus Academicus, chaired by the Principal, is charged with determining the programmes of teaching for the students, and deciding on the regulations for the awarding of degrees.
-The Senatus Academicus has the de facto responsibility for student discipline, subject to the appellate jurisdiction of the Court.
+The Senatus Academicus, chaired by the Principal, is charged with determining the programmes of teaching for the students and deciding on the regulations for awarding degrees.
+The Senatus Academicus has de facto responsibility for student discipline, subject to the appellate jurisdiction of the Court.

 General Council

-The General Council is a standing advisory body of all the graduates, academics and former academics of the University.
+The General Council is a standing advisory body of all graduates, academics and former academics of the University.
 It meets twice a year and appoints a Business Committee to transact business between those meetings.
-The most important jobs it performs is in appointing two Assessors to the University Court and electing the University Chancellor.
+Its most important functions are appointing two Assessors to the University Court and electing the University Chancellor.

 University Court

 Remit and jurisdiction

 The University Court was established by the Universities (Scotland) Act 1858 as the supreme governing body of the University, in effect the University's board of directors, which has responsibility for the finances and administration of the University.
-The University Court has the power to overturn decisions made by the Senatus Academicus and all of the academic staff of the University are de jure appointed by the Court, but de facto such decisions are made by the Principal and the Academic Council.
+The University Court has the power to overturn decisions made by the Senatus Academicus and all the academic staff of the University are de jure appointed by the Court, but de facto such decisions are made by the Principal and the Academic Council.

 Membership

-At its creation the Court had a small membership representing the Chancellor, Rector, Principal and Senate, but the Universities (Scotland) Act 1966 non-professorial staff were added to the Court.
+At its creation, the Court had a small membership representing the Chancellor, Rector, Principal and Senate, but with the Universities (Scotland) Act 1966, non-professorial staff were added to the Court.
 The Court maintains a significant majority of members drawn from within, or appointed by those within, the University community itself.
-The only person appointed from outwith the University is the Assessor of the Provost of Fife Council.
+The only person appointed from outside the University is the Assessor of the Provost of Fife Council.
 Six of the eight co-opted members could come from beyond the University community.

-The Court is chaired by the Rector who is elected by all the matriculated students of the University, and is the ordinary president of the Court.
+The Court is chaired by the Rector who is elected by all the matriculated students of the University and is the ordinary president of the Court.

 The membership of the Court was set by Court Ordinance No. 121 of May 2002 (as approved by the Privy Council of the United Kingdom) which is: